MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 Before you begin, please make sure that the following prerequisites are met:

-* Your project is set up in Xamarin Studio or Xamarin for Visual Studio.
+* Your project is set up in Visual Studio 2017 or Visual Studio for Mac.
 * You are targeting devices running iOS 9.0 or later or Android 4.0.3 (API level 15) or later
 * You are not using any other SDK that provides Crash Reporting functionality.